AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 You must install the corresponding [vcpkg-triplet](https://vcpkg.readthedocs.io/en/latest/users/integration/#triplet-selection) depending on Antares version and libraries load:

-- x64-windows        : 64 bits version with dynamic librairies load
+- ``x64-windows``        : 64 bits version with dynamic librairies load
-- x86-windows        : 32 bits version with dynamic librairies load
+- ``x86-windows``        : 32 bits version with dynamic librairies load
-- x64-windows-static : 64 bits version with static librairies load
+- ``x64-windows-static`` : 64 bits version with static librairies load
-- x86-windows-static : 32 bits version with static librairies load
+- ``x86-windows-static`` : 32 bis version with static librairies load

 The vcpkg-triplet used will be named [vcpg-triplet] later in this document.